astroumd/lmtoy/docs/cheatsheet.md

 3. Record the new value for last.obsnum

         tabcols data_lmt.log 2 | head -1  > last.obsnum

+   (there has to be a better way)

+4. Update your script generators

+        cd $WORK_LMT/lmtoy_run/
+	make git git pull
+	#
+	make status

+   Depending if you left unchecked portions, you may need to commit those.

 4. Find out if there are new obsnums for a specific project